- Mindfulness-based stress reduction (MBSR)

 Meditation classes are offered in the community, at hospitals or at universities.
 Cancer centers across the country also offer programs that are typically led by experienced teachers.
 Meditation courses are also offered at MSK for our patients and caregivers.

 Practitioners who teach mindfulness-based stress reduction go through a certification process.
+They may also have specific training and experience with certain patient populations, such as cardiac or cancer patients.

 It is important to note that regular practice is essential for sustained benefits.